Group works to identify area's mineral assets

 People are also reading…

 “We have a very large, diverse team with a lot of different backgrounds on the economic side, engineering, processing, community engagement, workforce development.
-We have all these different players so my role is to facilitate their expertise and put everything together,” Richard Bishop, a Virginia Tech professor and the project’s principle investigator, said.
+We have all these different players, so my role is to facilitate their expertise and put everything together,” Richard Bishop, a Virginia Tech professor and the project’s principal investigator, said.

 “We’re working in the second quarter of gathering information and very much in the compilation phase,” Andrews said.
 “We are starting to have the database compiled where we can look at general things and make decisions as we go forward — do we need to collect more data?
 How might we use the data to move forward with the resource as part of the second phase?”